 Loyola Project for the Innocent Secures Third Release of 2017

-Loyola Law School, Los Angeles Project for the Innocent (LPI) client Jaime Ponce has reunited with his family in Mexico following a judge's order on April 11, 2017 ordering him released from prison after serving 19 years of a 47-years-to-life sentence.
+Loyola Law School, Los Angeles Project for the Innocent (LPI) client Jaime Ponce has been ordered released from prison today after serving 19 years of a 47-years-to-life sentence.
 Los Angeles Superior Court Judge Steven Blades granted Ponce's petition for a writ of habeas corpus in part and ordered Ponce's release after LPI investigated the case and presented its findings to the court.
 This is the third release for Loyola’s Project for the Innocent in the last month.

 “Jaime Ponce was just 19 years old and had no criminal record when he was convicted of a shooting he had nothing to do with – and one in which no one was injured,” said Paula Mitchell, LPI’s legal director.
 Mitchell says Ponce has maintained his innocence since the time he was arrested.

 After losing his appeal, Ponce began studying the law and worked diligently to learn what legal channels he needed to pursue to prove his innocence.
 Finally, in 2015, the Court of Appeal agreed that Ponce may not have been adequately represented at trial and asked the trial court to hold a hearing to determine if the conviction should stand.
 At that point, Loyola’s Project for the Innocent took Ponce’s case.

 “I am proud that our team did such a great job investigating this case and proud that Jaime is now free,” said Prof. Laurie Levenson, LPI’s founder.